-· 2006 PRC Quality of Life Survey, Professional Research Consultants
+· 2008 PRC Quality of Life Survey, Professional Research Consultants

-Further note that the poverty descriptions and segmentation used in this report are based on 2005 administrative poverty thresholds determined by the U.S. Department of Health & Human Services.
-These guidelines define poverty status by household income level and number of persons in the household (e.g., the 2005 guidelines place the poverty threshold for a family of four at \$19,350 annual household income or lower).
-In sample segmentation: "Low Income" refers to community members living in a household with defined poverty status or households living just above the poverty level, earning up to twice the poverty threshold; and "Middle to High Income" refers to households with incomes more than twice the poverty threshold defined for their household size.
+Further note that the poverty descriptions and segmentation used in this report are based on 2008 administrative poverty thresholds determined by the U.S. Department of Health & Human Services.
+These guidelines define poverty status by household income level and number of persons in the household (e.g., the 2008 guidelines place the poverty threshold for a family of four at \$21,200 annual household income or lower).
+In sample segmentation: "<200% FPL" (or "<200% of the Federal Poverty Level") refers to community members living in a household with defined poverty status, combined with those households living just above the poverty level, earning up to twice the poverty threshold; and "200%+ FPL" refers to households with incomes more than twice the poverty threshold defined for their household size.